 CHM 2051 will make use of UF's E-Learning system (aka Canvas) to provide access to lecture slides (slides will typically be posted 2-5 days before each lecture), homework assignments and answer keys, sample exam questions, additional course content, course news and calendar, as well as access to your individual grades and class grade distributions.
 If you don't have Acrobat Reader on your computer to view the lecture slides, download it from the E-Learning site.
-Log in to E-Learning at https://lss.at.ufl.edu/ to access CHM 2051.
-You'll need your GatorLink ID and password to access E-Learning; if you have problems with E-Learning, you can contact the UF Help Desk in the Hub, refer to https://lss.at.ufl.edu/help.shtml, try an email to Learning-support@ufl.edu, or call 392-HELP.
+Log in to E-Learning at http://elearning.ufl.edu/ to access CHM 2051.
+You'll need your GatorLink ID and password to access E-Learning; if you have problems with E-Learning, you can contact the UF Help Desk in the Hub, refer to the E-Learning website, or call 392-HELP.